siddhesh-tamhanekar/di/README.md

 All the functions genertated with `Bind` method call will start with `New` keyword followed by interface name for e.g. generated function for `UserCreator` interface will be `New UserCreator() UserCreator`

+#### Roadmap
+- Singleton Pattern Generation
+- Use AST to generate code
+- Use of goroutine wherever required.

 #### Closing Thoughts
 This library is still in beta and needs to handle the edge case scenerios. pls feel free to open issues and pull request to enrich the library.